 The Cat Inn (see below) once had a tunnel under it, which a past murderer is said to have used to reach the pub for refuge.
 There is a well under one of the rooms, which can be seen through a circular glass panel in the floor.

-Take the train nearest to 9.40am from London Bridge Station to Balcombe.
-Journey time 40 minutes.
-On Sundays the service is from Victoria; journey time 50 minutes.
-Trains back from East Grinstead go to Victoria and are half-hourly (hourly on Sundays); journey time 55 minutes.
-Buy a day return to Balcombe.
-East Grinstead is on a different line and in theory you could be asked to pay for a single back to East Croydon on the return journey, but in practice a Balcombe ticket seems to be accepted.
+Take the train nearest to 9.40am from London Bridge Station to Balcombe; journey time 40 minutes.
+On Sundays the service is from Victoria ; journey time 50 minutes.
+Trains back from East Grinstead go to Victoria and are half hourly; journey time 50 minutes.
+Rail ticket : either buy a day return to Balcombe PLUS a single from East Grinstead to East Croydon, or buy separate singles, depending on the railcard you possess and whichever is best for you, but please note you MUST have a ticket from East Grinstead to East Croydon - the Balcombe ticket is not accepted on this leg of your journey.

 This walk is not recommended for car drivers unless you are prepared to take a taxi back to your car, as there is no convenient public transport link (train or bus) from East Grinstead back to Balcombe.